Welcome to the latest edition of the Manchester Adult Services Adult Policies, Procedures and Practice (APPP) Portal.

 Some key chapters in this APPP Portal have epractice questions at the end, which help you test your understanding of the subject and provide evidence for your continuing professional development.
 This is the full list of ePractice chapters.

-At the top of the questions are some fields about who you are (name, job title, service name and email address) as well as where to send your results.
+At the top of the questions are a couple of fields for you to complete about who you are (name and email address).
 It also asks for your manager’s email address.

 The questions are straightforward to answer.
 Some will only allow for a single choice of answer, for example true or false, and others have check-boxes which allow you to tick as many as you feel apply.